-Some variation in periods is normal.
-So many women are on birth control pills with exactly 28 days cycles that women with a normal range of days of their cycle might feel that something is wrong.
-A cycle is counted from the first day of one period to the first day of the next period.
-The average menstrual cycle is 28 days long.
-Cycles can range anywhere from 21 to 35 days in adults and from 21 to 45 days in young teens.
-A "normal" period may last 2 to 7 days.
-When periods start in the early teens, they tend to be longer and less predictable.
+Menstrual cycles shorter than 21 days or longer than 40 days also qualify as irregular periods.
+A menstrual cycle is counted from the first day of one period to the first day of your next period.
+The average menstrual cycle is 28 days but can range anywhere from 21 to 35 days in adults and 21 to 45 days in young teens.
+A normal period lasts between two and seven days.

 Irregular periods may occur at any time and can be the result of a wide range of underlying factors or problems, including:

 A thyroid condition, polycystic ovary syndrome (PCOS), starting or stopping hormonal birth control may be the cause of irregular periods.
 Post-menopausal hormone replacement therapy may also be the reason you experience irregular periods.

 A variety of noncancerous growths can cause irregular periods.
 Endometrial, uterine, and cervical polyps can cause spotting or heavy bleeding.
 Uterine fibroids also cause irregular periods.